 Derived from the Greek words, “Cardia” meaning heart and “logy” that means “study of”, cardiology is the branch of medicine that deals with the defects and diseases associated with the heart.
 Such diseases are managed by cardiologists.
 Max Hospitals have team of best cardiologists in India.
 The surgery, however, is performed by heart surgeons who specialize in surgical procedures to correct heart problems.
 Below are some of the important things people should know about cardiovascular diseases:

-At Max Hospitals, we use the latest technologies and methodologies to be the best cardiac hospital in India.
+At Max Institute of Heart and Vascular Sciences, we use the latest technologies and methodologies to be the best cardiac hospital in India.

 Types of Cardiovascular Diseases